 Different targeted therapies are given in different ways, so how they impact your daily routine will depend on what medication you are taking.
-Herceptin (chemical name: trastuzumab), the most well-known, is given through an IV, while Tykerb (chemical name: lapatinib), a newer therapy, is taken in pill form.
+Herceptin (chemical name: trastuzumab), the most well-known, is given through an IV, while Tykerb (chemical name: lapatinib) is taken in pill form.
 Read more about targeted therapy.

 Individual reactions to the different targeted therapies vary.
 Once you know how you’ll react, your healthcare team can come up with a plan that works best for you and you should be able to plan your weeks accordingly.
 If you’d like to take a break for vacation, it is possible to skip a week or two, depending on how you are doing.